 EVALUATION OF RESISTANCES FOR PRISONER'S DILEMMA GAME.

 Fig. 3.
 Stochastic potential for each state in the prisoner's dilemma game.

-the five states can be evaluated by analyzing the trees rooted at each state.
-These are shown in Figure 3.
-Note that each of the minimum resistance trees has the very simple structure identified in Lemma 3.
+in Lemma 3.
 It is evident that AA has minimum stochastic potential, hence it is the unique stochastically stable state.